gemmakbarlow/total-compensation/README.md

 # total-compensation
-App to trial making Widgets in SwiftUI, focussed on Total Compensation
+App to trial making Widgets in SwiftUI, focussed on total compensation